-Clicking Export PDF on the top right of the page will allow you to download either the entire data set in a PDF file or the table contents only in a CSV file.
+Clicking Export on the top right of the page allows you to download either the entire data set in a PDF file or the table contents only in a CSV file.

-Alternatively, you can choose to download the data in other formats including PNG, JPEG, SVG vector image or CSV by clicking the options button on the top right of the page.
+Alternatively, you can choose to download individual doughnut chart data in other formats including PNG, JPEG, SVG vector image.

 What does the Total button show at the top of table?

 There are two Total buttons that show you the sum of unique search terms by device (left) or PLA + Paid + Organic (right).
 So if you appear on a search term on both Desktop + Mobile (or PLA + Paid + Organic), you would get 2 (or 3) impressions per search.

 Do you show every competitor that you have seen?